jspecify/jspecify/docs/docs/spec.md

 `A` is a nullness subtype of `F` if any of the following conditions are met:

 > Nullness subtyping asks the question: If `A` includes `null`, does `F` also
 > include `null`?
-There are 4 cases in which this is true, 2 easy and 2 hard:
+There are four cases in which this is true, two easy and two
+> hard:

 -   `F` is [null-inclusive under every parameterization].